amirydev/merkle-tree-ts/README.md

 **NOTE: WIP**

-A library for working with merkle trees, including root hash calculation, proof generation and verification.
+A simple typescript module for working with merkle trees, including root hash calculation, proof generation and verification.

-The hash and encoding interfaces are based on [crypto-js](https://github.com/brix/crypto-js) for a custom tree.
+Multiple hash functions and encoding are supported because the interfaces are based on [crypto-js](https://github.com/brix/crypto-js).

 ## Install